-- Construction of high-flow channels and wetlands that serve as nurseries for the silvery minnow and refugia for multiple fish and wildlife species.
+- High-flow channels and wetlands that serve as nurseries for the silvery minnow and refugia for multiple fish and wildlife species.

-- Construction of swales favorable to the restoration of stands of native Goodding’s and Coyote willow to the floodplain in order establish and enhance available habitat for flycatcher and other riparian area obligates.
+- Swales favorable to the restoration of stands of native Goodding’s and Coyote willow to the floodplain in order establish and enhance available habitat for flycatcher and other riparian area obligates.

-- Bank terracing efforts to create a more dynamic and diverse river environment favorable to native vegetation while simultaneously discouraging the establishment and spread of saltcedar and other exotic plants.
-These terracing efforts include the removal of selected Kellner Jetty Jacks within the project area.
+- Bank terracing efforts to create a more diverse river environment favorable to native vegetation while discouraging establishment and spread of saltcedar and other exotic plants.
+These terracing efforts include the removal of selected Jetty Jacks within the project area.

-- Reductions in the quantity of understory non-native vegetation, to create the kind of patchy, native shrub thickets, grasses, and open cottonwood forest that was characteristic of this region historically.
+- Reductions in understory non-native vegetation to create the kind of patchy, native shrub thickets, grasses, and open cottonwood forest that was characteristic of this region historically.
 This will be a continuation of City of Albuquerque fuel-reduction efforts to reduce the intensity of fires in the bosque and to recreate the pattern of natural firebreaks along the riparian corridor.

-- Beneficial use of storm-drain outfall water, as redirected through the floodplain to the river creating moist soil environments and improving establishment of native vegetation
+- Beneficial use of storm-drain outfall water to the river create moist soil environments and improve establishment of native vegetation

 Major recreation features include trail improvements and signs, emergency watercraft access and canoe launching points, pedestrian benches, and wildlife blinds.